Working towards becoming a net zero and circular business, supporting resilience for the nation

 Developing a circular economy is a vital step in achieving a net zero economy

 We encourage consumers to return products after use.
-This year, our customers returned more than 1.8 million home hubs and set-top boxes to us and through our refurbishment operation, we reused 83% and recycled the rest.
-We also collected over 190,000 mobile devices through consumer and business trade-in schemes, all of which were reused or recycled.
+In FY25, our customers returned more than 2.9 million home hubs and set-top boxes to us, we refurbished and reused 50% and recycled the rest.
+We also collected nearly 140,000 mobile devices through consumer and business trade-in schemes, we reused over 95% and recycled the rest.
+By 2030, we’re aiming to increase takeback rate for mobile devices to at least 20%, we are currently at around 5%.

 0 m